Resourceful-Bat/How-to-make-WOH-Mod/README.md

 ## Saving Your File

-* **It is important to save the file as a ".ito" file instead of a ".txt" file.** Your mod won't load at all if you do not change the file extension to ".ito" .
+* **It is important to save your text file as a ".ito" file instead of a ".txt" file.** Your mod won't load at all if you do not change the file extension to ".ito" .
 Don't worry about editing the file later.
 You can still edit the file later if the file is a ".ito" file.
+* **Also make sure that all of your items are in the same place**

 ## Where to Save